koverg70/oracle-11g/README.md

+Why did I fork this repos:

+1. I needed to use EE8ISO8859P2 charset, so I need to edit db_install.rsp and dbca.rsp files to replace AL32UTF8.
+1. The shutdown of database is not working correctly.
+The entrypoint.sh gets the SIGTERM signal, but it is handled in entrypoint_oracle.sh.
+So the signal should be passed to the child process too.

 Image for running Oracle Database 11g Standard/Enterprise.
 Due to oracle license restrictions image is not contain database itself and will install it on first run from external directory.

 ``This image for development use only``